MichaelNeas/challenge/README.md

 # Challenger
-## Android application to set challenges for yourself
+## iOS application to set challenges for yourself

   1. X days I want to do a,b,c each day
   2. I want to do accomplish 1,2,3 by day X.